eaglesky/CodingPractices/AlgorithmsReview.md

 * Thinking steps.
   1. Break the original problem into subproblems and then create the recursive formulas.
 DP/memoization works well when the subproblems overlap, otherwise simple recursion works better.
 Sometimes instead of breaking the original problem, we can break a variation of it whose solution can easily lead to the solution of the original problem.
 Think about the order of indices first before writing down the formulas.
 Also make sure use indices symbols that are different from the input parameters.
 Don't forget to write down the range of valid indices of the recursive formulas (and the target!).
   Ways of breaking the problem:
       - For sequences(usually multiple), consider s[l-1] when solving the problem for s[l], which stores the result of sequence with length l.
 (It is often preferable to use length as index of cache rather than the index of sequences, since the starting elements in the cache ususally have length zero, and negative index of sequences.
 The index of cache should be non-negative.
 And the initial state for zero index cache value is usally harder to determine than zero length cache value) This way is commonly used when the input has multiple sequences(the cache is multi-dimentional). --[Leetcode]Longest Common Subsequence, [Leetcode]Edit Distance.
 However if both iteration directions(left to right and right to left) exist in the DP loop, it is better not to use length representation. --[Leetcode]Maximal Rectangle.
+And for some simple grid problems, the boundary value is very easy to determine and using index rather than length is okay too.
       - For single sequence problems, consider s[i-1] when solving the problem for s[i], which contains the result of sequence starting or ending with element at index i.
 It might be surprising that this can also be used as one dimention when the subproblem is multi-dimentional.
 Similar to previous way, length representation can also be used here, especially when the cache is multi-dimentional. -- [Leetcode]Maximum Subarray.
       - Sometimes it is good to have a final process to conquer the results of all the subproblems, which could help design subproblems that are easier to solve in less time. -- [Leetcode]Best Time to Buy And Sell Stock, generaliazation DP solution.
       - If the cache is multi-dimensional, like d[m][l], when coming up with the recursive formula, try considering its relation with all possible subproblems, like d[m-1][l], d[m][l-1], or a combination of them. -- [Lintcode]Maximum Subarray III.